beberino/AdobeLrToCSV/README.md

 # AdobeLrToCSV
-Simple and short Python Code to export your Adobe LightRoom to CSV and play with the data I am not a developer and wanted to focus and share the key things to retrieve and massage data from the Adobe LightRoom catalogue.
+Simple and short Python Code to export your Adobe LightRoom to CSV and play with the data.
+I am not a developer and wanted to focus and share the key things to retrieve and massage data from the Adobe LightRoom catalogue.

 Testing has been done on LightRoom Classic 12.3 Catalogue.
 The key principle is the LightRoom Classic Catalogue just a SQLite3 db.
 With decent SQL knowledge, you can play with it as you want.
 I am sharing the query closest to my need.